zackhanni/soundslikesoma/_services/01-recording-studios.md

 ## Studio B

-$35 / Hour
+$35/hour

-Our second studio boasta a larger seating area which may be more comfortable for groups, larger podcasts, and live events.
+Our second studio boasts a larger seating area which may be more comfortable for groups, larger podcasts, and live events.

 Your session will be run by engineer Gage, who is ready to track and mix your song for radio and all digital streaming platforms.